Christmas Above the Clouds

 Two elementary school teachers have been engaged in a rivalry since childhood when one horned in on the other’s song solo.
 From then on, whatever one does, the other one has to better it.
 Each cannot stand the other to be in the spotlight.
 It’s fairly harmless until a handsome widower with a daughter comes to town.
 The story is mostly told through Erin Krakow’s character, so we know that she is the one we are supposed to root for with the actress’s trademark sweet, gentle, and sincere demeanor.
 Despite her questionable behavior throughout, we know she is a good person at heart.
 Her rival is effectively played by Miranda Frigon best known for playing the grumpy police chief in the Aurora Teagarden Mysteries.

 It provides the turning point in Erin’s journey.
-She walks out of the party with her deer-in-the-headlights look thoroughly shocked at her own behavior.
+She walks out of the party with her deer-in-the-headlights look that she does so well, thoroughly shocked at her own behavior.
 She has finally gone too far.
 After some skullduggery on Miranda’s part to get through, the two former friends make up, and Erin gets her man.

 November 5, 2021